0xfabb/JSSOne-/README.md

-🌟 JSSOne – Your Campus, Simplified 🏫
+**🌟 JSSOne – Your Campus, Simplified 🏫**
+This is the repository for my submission for the NCS Convergex Hackathon 2024.

 🚀 JSSOne is your one-stop solution for managing and accessing all campus activities, updates, and trends at JSSATEN.
 Whether you're a student, a CR, or a club secretary, JSSOne keeps you informed, connected, and engaged with everything happening in the heart of our campus life.

-🔍 Why JSSOne?
+**🔍 Why JSSOne?**
 🌟 Have you ever missed an important lecture update?
 🌟 Struggled to keep track of club events or trending news on campus?
 🌟 Felt disconnected from the vibrant life around you at JSSATEN?